smorzechowski/weho_pop_gen/README.md

 ## Jobscripts and runscripts

 For most analyses, I provide both jobscripts and runscripts.
-The jobscript houses the self-contained code to run the analysis and submit to SLURM, whereas the runscript is a simple bash script that provides the filepaths to the input files and submits the jobscript to SLURM with the `sbatch` command.
+The jobscript houses the self-contained code to run the analysis on the cluster, whereas the runscript is a simple bash script that provides the filepaths to the input files and submits the jobscript to the SLURM scheduler on the cluster with the `sbatch` command.
 I partition my analyses into these two scripts, thanks to a recommendation from Daren Card, because it facilitates record-keeping.
 The jobscript remains unchanged because I have used positional parameters (e.g. $1 $2) to make the jobscript universal.
 Parameter $1 refers to the first input provided to `sbatch`; parameter $2 refers to the second input, and so on.
 Each time I run the analysis, I add a new `sbatch` command to the runscript:

 ```
 #!/bin/bash